BaritoLog/chef-repo/cookbooks/nodejs/README.md

 You can append more specific options to npm command with `attribute :options` array :

+You can specify auto_update as false to stop the npm install command from running and updating an installed package.
+Running the command will update packages within restrictions imposed by a package.json file.
+The default behavior is to update automatically.

 - use an array of options (w/ dash), they will be added to npm call.
 - ex: `['--production','--force']` or `['--force-latest']`

+You can specify live_stream true for the resource to have the package install information included in the chef-client log outout for better npm package diagnostics and trouble shooting.

 This LWRP attempts to use vanilla npm as much as possible (no custom wrapper).